aws-samples/serverless-coffee-workshop/instructions/content/2-events/7-testing-both-workflows/_index.en.md

 - In the first tab, go to the Step Functions console and open the *OrderProcessorWorkflow*.
 This is the workflow you built in module 1.
 - In the second tab, go to the Step Functions console and open the *OrderManagerStateMachine*.
 This workflow was deployed in the setup module.
-- Ensure you have the [AWS Cloud 9](https://console.aws.amazon.com/cloud9) open in another tab.
+- Ensure you have the *EventBridge* Console  open in another tab.

 The instructions below will use all of these tabs, so leave these open for the duration of this section.